bijubayarea/test-terraform-deploy-nginx-kubernetes-eks/README.md

 **Step 9: Create the k8s app & service on EKS**

-* Run `terraform apply` command in the working directory.
-It will be going to create the Kubernetes cluster on AWS
+* Run `terraform apply` command in the working directory which will create the Kubernetes k8s deployment, service & load balancer
 * Terraform will create the below resources on EKS

 * k8s deployment